-For specific Macintosh models and operating system versions, System Preferences also shows a value for the current maximum capacity of the battery.
+For specific Macintosh models and operating system versions, System Settings (System Preferences in old versions of macOS) also shows a value for the current maximum capacity of the battery.
 In certain cases, this value can deviate from the value displayed by Battery Monitor.
 Battery Monitor always shows the up-to-date value, which was determined by the battery monitoring processor based on the observation of the last charge cycle.
 Apple’s value, on the other hand, is calculated as a nominal long-term capacity, which includes extended observations of the battery behavior and additional correction factors, such as the operating temperature.
 Macs with Apple chips are particularly affected by this, as they no longer use the classic battery monitoring of macOS, but a control system taken over from the iPhone.

 Battery Monitor can detect if you are using a Mac that may be operating under two different definitions of “maximum capacity”.
 In this case, a help button with a question mark icon is displayed next to the bar graph.
 If you click this button, the two capacities will be compared.